-These days when companies and organizations heavily rely on the internet to run their day-to-day operations, the risks of security and data breaches are high especially because attacks can be done even from a remote location.
+These days, when companies and organizations heavily rely on the internet to run their day-to-day operations, the risks of security and data breaches are high, especially because attacks can be conducted even from a remote location.
 Cyber attacks are even riskier now that ordinary individuals heavily use the web to automate their smart homes and electronic devices.

-In 2018, hackers stole the personal information of around 1.5 million people, including Singapore’s Prime Minister Lee Hsien Loong and other government officials, from the databases of SingHealth, which is the country’s largest group of the healthcare institution.
-The government has called this cyber attack as “the most serious breach of personal data” in the country.
+In 2018, hackers stole the personal information of around 1.5 million people, including Singapore’s Prime Minister Lee Hsien Loong and other government officials, from the databases of SingHealth, which is the country’s largest group of healthcare institutions.
+The government has called this cyber attack “the most serious breach of personal data” in the country.

-In the past three years, other countries in the ASEAN region had also experienced major cyber attacks.
+In the past three years, other countries in the ASEAN region have also experienced major cyber attacks.

-For these reasons, it cannot be denied that the demand for people knowledgeable in cybersecurity will be increasing in the coming years, especially in Singapore where internet connectivity is high.
-As a cybersecurityprofessional, you’ll have a vital role in safeguarding information for organizations, particularly those in Singapore who were affected by the recent data breaches.
+For these reasons, it is unavoidable that the demand for cybersecurity experts will rise in the coming years, particularly in Singapore, where internet connectivity is high.
+As a cybersecurity professional, you’ll have a vital role in safeguarding information for organizations, particularly those in Singapore that were affected by the recent data breaches.

 However, no amount of cyber attacks can stop Singapore from being one of the most high-tech countries worldwide.
-In fact, the latest report from the Global Innovation Index has ranked Singapore in the 5th spot for the most innovative country in the world in 2018.
-Outside of Europe, Singapore has the number 1 spot.
-This means that businesses, regardless of size, will always rely on internet connectivity for their operations, as well as the expert help from a cybersecurity professional to ensure protection and privacy.
+In fact, the latest report from the Global Innovation Index has ranked Singapore in the 5th spot as the most innovative country in the world in 2018.
+Outside of Europe, Singapore has the number one spot.
+This means that businesses, regardless of size, will always rely on internet connectivity for their operations as well as the expert help of a cybersecurity professional to ensure protection and privacy.
 Moreover, Business Insider has reported that cybersecurity spending in Singapore will be as much as S$1.15 billion in 2019, a 10% increase from 2018, citing a Gartner research report.

-Being a cybersecurity professional is a noble cause as you are responsible for safeguarding important data of an organization or business.
-These valuable data could range from the personal information of customers to strategic plans of corporate operation and security protocols.
-These data, when illegally leaked or disclosed to the public, may have adverse effects on individuals and organisations.
-In extreme cases, cyber attacks may even lead to wars.
+Being a cybersecurity professional is a noble cause as you are responsible for safeguarding important data for an organization or business.
+This valuable data could range from the personal information of customers to strategic plans of corporate operations and security protocols.
+This data, when illegally leaked or disclosed to the public, may have adverse effects on individuals and organisations.
+In extreme cases, cyber-attacks may even lead to war.

-On a more personal level, cybersecurity professionals can prevent individuals from becoming victims of phishing, malware infections and other online scams that lead to financial losses and identity theft.
-They can also assist SMEs (owners of small and medium-sized businesses) by ensuring that the business websites have strong cybersecurity infrastructure.
+On a more personal level, cybersecurity professionals can prevent individuals from becoming victims of phishing, malware infections, and other online scams that lead to financial losses and identity theft.
+They can also assist SMEs (owners of small and medium-sized businesses) by ensuring that their business websites have a strong cybersecurity infrastructure.

-If you can work with a high level of independence, then you will enjoy being a cybersecurity specialist as you take charge in planning, implementing and monitoring internet security procedures.
-In essence, other members in the organisation will rely on you in making decisions and your expert advice is valued to improve security processes.
-To do that, you need to have a thorough knowledge of cybersecurity to prevent any form of a cyber attack so as to build trust and establish yourself as an expert.
-Hence, by completing a recognised cyber security course in Singapore, you will be equipped with the necessary skillset and knowledge to excel in the role of a cybersecurityspecialist.
+If you can work with a high level of independence, then you will enjoy being a cybersecurity specialist as you take charge of planning, implementing, and monitoring internet security procedures.
+In essence, other members of the organisation will rely on you in making decisions, and your expert advice is valued to improve security processes.
+To do that, you need to have a thorough knowledge of cybersecurity to prevent any form of cyber attack so as to build trust and establish yourself as an expert.
+Hence, by completing a recognized cyber security course in Singapore, you will be equipped with the necessary skillset and knowledge to excel in the role of a cybersecurity specialist.

 You will run into various challenges as a cybersecurity professional especially since cyber attacks are getting rampant.
 Thus, keeping yourself well-informed and ahead of the latest cybersecurity issues by enrolling in a course or seminar is highly recommended to keep up with the demands of the job.